webex/webex-ios-sdk/README.md

 * We do not support external authCode login anymore.
 * Starting a screenshare is not yet supported for CUCM calls.
 * Currently all resource ids that are exposed from the sdk are barebones GUIDs.
 You cannot directly use these ids to make calls to [webexapis.com](webexapis.com).
 You'll need to call `Webex.base64Encode(:ResourceType:resource:completionHandler)` to get a base64 encoded resource.
 However, you're free to interchange between base64 encoded resource ids and barebones GUID while providing them as input to the sdk APIs.
+* FedRAMP(
+Federal Risk and Authorization Management Program) support from 3.1.0 onwards.

 ## Install